RitchieLab/GWAS-QC/README.md

 	<summary>👇 Steps and code </summary>
 	<hr>

-* First, run plink commands to calculate heterogenetiy and missingness for the data
+* First, run plink commands to calculate heterogeneity and missingness for the data
 ```
 module load plink/1.9-20210416
 plink --bfile ALL.wgs.nhgri_coriell_affy_6.20140825.genotypes_has_ped --het --out ALL.wgs.nhgri_coriell_affy_6.20140825.genotypes_has_ped_het